ramin0011/RedisSharp/README.md

     }

 just use IRedis intefrace
-and tell us how you make your redisKey and your data type the RedisEntityType is set to string by default and you can change it to sortedset ,if so RedisScore is set automatically when you save your object .
+and determine how you make your redisKey and your data type the RedisEntityType is set to string by default (string is an boject converted to json) and you can change it to sortedset ,if so RedisScore is sautomatically set when you save the your object .

 1.here the redis type is sortedList